meltyourface/blank/posts/Ducking/Investigating-Ducking-Energy-Effects-on-Physical-Objects/index.md

 ## Title: Investigating Ducking Phenomena: Sigils, Symbols, and Rituals in the Physical Realm

-Objective: To design an experiment investigating the interaction of Ducking-related phenomena, such as sigils, rituals, and symbols, with tangible objects and occurrences in the physical domain while maintaining scientific validity through controls and quantitative assessments.
+**Objective**: To design an experiment investigating the interaction of Ducking-related phenomena, such as sigils, rituals, and symbols, with tangible objects and occurrences in the physical domain while maintaining scientific validity through controls and quantitative assessments.

-Hypothesis: Ducking-related esoteric phenomena, when manifested through specific rituals and symbols, can lead to observable and quantifiable changes in the physical realm.
+**Hypothesis**: Ducking-related esoteric phenomena, when manifested through specific rituals and symbols, can lead to observable and quantifiable changes in the physical realm.

-Materials:
+**Materials**:
 1. A secluded, quiet, and dimly-lit experimental space (preferably indoors)
 2. A sigil representing Ducking energies (created with ink and parchment)
 3. A ritual table for sigil placement